SteveAyre/uuid2bin/README.md

   * Optionally reorders the timestamp if swap_flag is 1 (the default is 0).
   * Returns a CHAR(36), eg 6ccd780c-baba-1026-9564-0040f4311e29

+#### Replication

 Note that all these functions are deterministic and therefore would be replication safe.
 However MySQL/MariaDB do not trust UDFs and mark them as unsafe statements.
 This affects how replication treats queries [depending on logging format][8].
+In row-based or mixed modes the query will be logged in row format with the result; in statement mode the query will log as normal and execute correctly but produce a warning.
+It is therefore advisable to use either the row-based or mixed format.

 ### Deployment